 Things to do at Mordialloc

-Mordialloc is a lovely suburb along Port Phillip bay only 24 kilometres southeast of Melbourne city.
+Mordialloc is a lovely suburb along Port Phillip bay only 24 kilometers southeast of Melbourne city.
 Home to a population of roughly 10,000 residents.
 The suburb is home to schools, sporting grounds, playgrounds, cycling tracks, Epsom park horse racing track, Mordialloc creek reserve, and Woodlands golf course.
 However, the beach and pier are the biggest attractions of the area, which offer great outdoor recreational activities including fishing.
 You can catch the tram into town to the beach.
 At the pier, there is ample parking with a large car park at the front of the beach road.
-There are nearby amenities such as toilets, a kiosk and a playground for the kids.
-The main town shopping strip is only a few minutes’ walk away.
+There are nearby amenities such as toilets, a kiosk, and a playground for the kids.
+The main town shopping strip is only a few minutes walk away.